CONTACT

 • Psychology

-Any concerns with regard to this policy should be raised with the Director of Studies.
-In cases when he is unavailable, this should be referred to the Deputy Heads of Sixth Form.
+If students have any queries or concerns with regard to this policy these should be raised with the Director of Studies.
+In cases when they are unavailable, queries should be referred to the Heads of Sixth Form.

 Authorised by The Principal